Last Updated on April 27, 2021 by Maggie Sutton

 History of the United States Air Force

 The U.S. Air Force came to be in 1907 when the U.S. War Department created it as a part of the U.S. Army.
-Despite being part of the Army, the Air Force was mostly independent during World War II, but the airmen still wanted to be a separate branch, independent in action as well as on paper.
+Despite being part of the Army, the Air Force was mostly independent during World War II.
+However, the airmen still wanted to be a separate branch, independent in action as well as on paper.

 On September 18, 1947, the Air Force became a branch separate from the U.S. Army under the National Security Act of 1947.
 It became the fourth branch of the Armed Forces at that time.
 The National Security Act of 1947 changed the structure of our military and intelligence agencies.
 Not only was the Air Force now separate from the Army and put into its own service, but the Act also created the National Military Establishment, lead by the first Secretary of Defense, combining the Department of War, the Department of Navy, and the Department of Air Force.